 Penalty: $1 000.

-(2) In subsection (1) “official criminal record” means a record containing information about the results of criminal proceedings kept for the purposes of its functions by any police force, court, government department, local or other public authority in Western Australia.
+(2) In subsection (1) official criminal record means a record containing information about the results of criminal proceedings kept for the purposes of its functions by any police force, court, government department, local or other public authority in Western Australia.

 Part 4 — Miscellaneous